Kristina01111000/Drws_site/README.md

  - just one episode in my email, the other one is somewhere? look in the drive and see if i can download it
 - Then finish the magazine page
 - Then finish the SRS page
-- Publish the srs videos once they are named, unlisted, episode order
 - Put yoga pdf on the yoga & you continued page
 - Figure out the best way for him to get paid by people, probably paypal